SkymanOne/folidity/reports/main.typ

 #pagebreak()
 = Project Planning

 Project development did not see any major deviation from the original plan.
 This was achieved via rigorous planning and iterative feature development.
-Each module was written as a separate pull request on GitHub that enabled me to review the existing code and test it carefully before beginning the development of the next one.
-I have reviewed pull requests myself before merging them into the main branch which allowed me to carefully evaluate features I have implemented and document them for future reference.
+Each module was written as a separate pull request on GitHub, which enabled me to review the existing code and test it carefully before beginning the development of the next one.
+I reviewed pull requests myself before merging them into the main branch, which allowed me to evaluate features I had implemented carefully and document them for future reference.

-However, the development of the semantics crate took slightly more time than expected due to realisation of the importance of the functional correctness of the crate in the scope of other crates.
+However, the development of the semantics crate took slightly more time than expected due to the realisation of the importance of the functional correctness of the crate in the scope of other crates.
 Therefore, more time was dedicated to testing and development which shifted the deadline for the rest of the planned work. @Appendix:ActualGannt illustrates the actual time it took to complete the project and the updated objectives.

 = Final words

-The goal of this paper was to prove that formal verification techniques can integrated into the development and compilation process as first-class citizens.
+This paper's goal was to prove that formal verification techniques can be integrated into the development and compilation process as first-class citizens.
 It addresses numerous problems associated with the security and safety of typical SCs and provides theoretical and practical proof of how they can be addressed at the language level.

 While not all the essential features have been implemented, this iteration of the project has laid the groundwork for the future development of the compiler and language grammar.
 The mathematical model proves that planned features can and should be addressed.

-We have also seen the recent improvements in the performance in SMT solvers such as Z3 that enable fast and efficient computation on SMT formulas.
-This further proves the viability of introducing of a formal verification stage into the compilation process that can eliminate the mentioned vulnerabilities without any compromises in the developer experience.
+We have also seen recent improvements in the performance of SMT solvers such as Z3, which enable fast and efficient computation on SMT formulas.
+This further proves the viability of introducing a formal verification stage into the compilation process that can eliminate the mentioned vulnerabilities without any compromises in the developer experience.

-However, this project does not account for the networking effect of the adoption of the language.
-Therefore, whether SC developers are ready to adopt a new SCL in times when a new SCL is released every month is an open question and can only be resolved with time.
+However, this project does not account for the networking effect of the language's adoption.
+Therefore, whether SC developers are ready to adopt a new SCL when a new SCL is released every month is an open question that can only be resolved with time.

 #[